-This year, we will hold our first stockholder vote to approve the compensation of our NEOs and to determine the frequency of future stockholder advisory votes on our executive compensation program.
-We are committed to ongoing engagement with our investors on all appropriate matters, including executive compensation and governance.
-In 2021, we engaged with holders representing a majority of our common stock on a regular basis.
-Following the advisory votes at this Annual Meeting, the Committee will consider stockholder input in evaluating the design of our executive compensation and the compensation decisions for each of the NEOs.
+Last year, we voluntarily held our first stockholder vote to approve the compensation of our NEOs and have determined, based on the vote of our stockholders, to continue to conduct the Say-on-Pay vote annually.

+At our 2022 annual meeting of stockholders, over 87% of the votes cast supported our Say-on-Pay vote.
+The Committee believes this high degree of stockholder support for our 2022 say-on-pay proposal affirms stockholders' support of our executive compensation program.
+We remain committed to ongoing engagement with our investors on all appropriate matters, including executive compensation and governance.
+In 2022, we engaged with holders representing a significant percentage of our common stock on a regular basis, including on governance and social responsibility matters.
+The Committee considers stockholder input in evaluating the design of our executive compensation and the compensation decisions for each of the NEOs.